The Lexicon, Bracknell: Background

 In 2010, a 580,000 sqft development received planning permission for the redevelopment of Bracknell's town centre.
-The concept would regenerate part of the city centre and focus on retail and hospitality.
+The concept would regenerate part of the town centre and focus on retail and hospitality.
 Plans for the wider regeneration of Bracknell had been discussed for around a decade before the development broke ground in 2012.
 The development would see a third of Bracknell's town centre demolished due to its brutalist architecture.
 The Lexicon was a 50:50 joint venture between Legal & General Capital and Schroder UK Real Estate Fund.
 They collaborated with Bracknell Forest Council to develop the masterplan.

 While under construction, the development was given the name "The Lexicon" in 2015.
 In 2017, the redevelopment of Bracknell town centre was completed and The Lexicon opened on 7 September.
 The regeneration project cost a total of £240 million.
 Upon completion, the new shopping district in Bracknell covered more than one million sq ft, with 70 new shops and restaurants and a cinema.

 Shortly after its one-year anniversary, The Lexicon hosted Queen Elizabeth II when she visited Bracknell to witness what was referred to as "one of the biggest town centre regenerations in the UK."

 In 2019, a second phase of the project began.
 A total of £30 million was secured for the redesign of Princes Square and the regeneration started in the same year.